JWT Locations

 JWT via JSON Body is controlled by the following parameters:

-• JWT_JSON_KEY: The json key relative to the access token.
-By default access_token
+JWT_JSON_KEY: The json key relative to the access token.
+By defaultaccess_tokenJWT_REFRESH_JSON_KEY: The json key relative to the refresh token.
+By defaultrefresh_token

 Please note that sending JWT via JSON Body cannot be accomplished with GET requests, and require the Content-Type: application/json header.